alexurguz/twitter-profile-frontend/README.md

 # Twitter-profile-frontend

-A project that allows displaying the information of a user's profile and the list of associated tweets.
+A project that allows displaying the information of a user's profile and the list of associated tweets, was created with context, Create React App, Tailwind css.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).